frojoamadeo/N5Permission/README.md

 ### Before manual testing:

--For Kafka, I created a consumer proyect in the solution.
-Is not being deployed to docker.
-With local Kafka works fine, in docker I am not able to consume.
-Need more investigation \
 -I integrated Elastic and I implemenetd an elastic services because I was not sure is we need to log entire entitis calling Elastic throw client or just the integration

 ### Get Permissions by employee: